appsody/appsody/build.md

 ```
 which will run the `clean` action, and then the `package` action.
 The latter produces the built binaries (as described in the next section).

-If you inspect the `Makefile`, you'll notice that it invokes a number of scripts - and you'll notice a few conditional paths, because certain Linux commands behave differently on OS/X and elsewhere.
+If you inspect the `Makefile`, you'll notice that it invokes a number of scripts - and you'll notice a few conditional paths, because certain Linux commands behave differently on macOS and elsewhere.